akleroy/phangs_imaging_scripts/README.md

 ### PREFACE

 **Contents:** This is "version 2" of the PHANGS post-processing and science-ready data product pipeline.
-These programs use CASA, astropy, and affiliated packages (analysisutils, spectral-cube, reproject) to process data from the calibrated visibility to science-ready maps.
+These programs use CASA, as well as the Python package astropy and other affiliated packages (analysisutils, spectral-cube, reproject), to process data from calibrated visibilities to science-ready spectral cubes and maps.
 The procedures and background for key parts of the pipeline are discussed in the Astrophysical Journal Supplements Paper "PHANGS-ALMA Data Processing and Pipeline" by Leroy, Hughes, Liu, Pety, Rosolowsky, Saito, Schinnerer, Usero, Faesi, Herrera et al. [LINK](https://ui.adsabs.harvard.edu).
 Please consult that paper for more background and details.

 **Pipeline and Configuration Files:** These are the programs to run the PHANGS-ALMA pipeline.
 Configuration files for a large set of PHANGS projects, including the live version of the files for the PHANGS-ALMA CO survey, exist in a separate repository.
 We include a frozen set of files that can be used to reduce PHANGS-ALMA as examples here.
 If you need access to those other repositories or need examples, please request access as needed.